codebotx/cbrtl/content/posts/qtree.md

 title: 'QTree'
 date: "2023-02-14"
 description: "Inspired by KoalasToTheMax, QTree is a short live demonstration of image compression and decompression using Quadtrees that partition a two-dimensional image by recursively subdividing it into four quadrants."
-tags: ["project, tree, quadtree, image, compression, decompression, javascript, canvas, web"]
+tags: ["project", "tree", "quadtree", "image", "compression"," decompression", "javascript", "canvas", "web"]
 ShowBreadCrumbs: true
 ---
-I was going through a blog post on some of the most exciting web pages built for fun and came across  [KoalasToTheMax](https://koalastothemax.com/), and I was fascinated by it.
-[Srijan](https://injuly.in/) explained to me how it works, and then we were inspired to build something similar.
+I stumbled upon [KoalasToTheMax](https://koalastothemax.com/) while reading a blog post about the most exciting web pages built for fun, and I was blown away.
+[Srijan](https://injuly.in/) explained how it works, and we were inspired to create something similar.

-Before we get into the demonstration and the details of how it works, let's have a brief look at the basic data structures used in this project.
+But first, let's get into the basics of the data structures used in our project.

 ## Quadtree

 A quadtree is a tree-based data structure where each node has exactly four child nodes.
-Our quadtree represents a partition of space in two dimensions by decomposing the region into four equal quadrants.
+Our quadtree represents a partition of space in two dimensions by dividing the region into four equal quadrants.
 Each quadrant is then subdivided into four equal quadrants, and so on.
-Each node in the tree either has exactly four children or has no children (a leaf node).
-The height of quadtrees is sensitive to and dependent on the amount of interesting data in the space being decomposed.
+Each node in the tree has exactly four children or no children at all, which makes it a leaf node.
+The height of a quadtree depends on the amount of data being decomposed.

 ![quadtree](https://upload.wikimedia.org/wikipedia/commons/a/a0/Quad_tree_bitmap.svg)

 The root node is the image.
-Each node is the average value of all its children's pixel values.
+Each node is the average value of its children's pixel values.
 The tree is recursively subdivided until each leaf node is a single pixel.
 The tree is then traversed to compress the image.
-The tree is traversed again to decompress the image.
+To decompress the image, the tree is traversed again.

 ### Member Functions

 Our quadtree has the following member functions:
 - **compressImageData** : compresses the image data.
-Takes the image data and the compression factor as the input and returns the quadtree.
+It takes the image data and the compression factor as the input and returns the quadtree.
 - **createQTreeOfHeight** : curates the quadtree.
-Takes the height of the tree and the bounding box as the input and returns the quadtree.
+It takes the height of the tree and the bounding box as the input and returns the quadtree.
 - **populate** : populates the quadtree with the pixel values.
-Takes the quadtree and the image data as the input and returns the quadtree.
+It takes the quadtree and the image data as the input and returns the quadtree.
 - **getRGBValuesFromCoordinates** : returns the pixel value at the given coordinates.
-Takes the quadtree and the coordinates as the input and returns the pixel value.
+It takes the quadtree and the coordinates as the input and returns the pixel value.

 ### Node